GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/RCMC.rst

 108. Pool the split reactions back together.
 109. To each 100 µL sample, add 90 µL of Ampure beads.
 Mix well via pipetting.
 110. Incubate at room temperature for 15 minutes.
 111. Place tubes on the magnetic rack.
-Remove the supernatant, and wash twice with 200 µL of freshly-prepared 80% EtOH without disturbing the beads (e.g. keep the tubes on the magnet).
+Remove the supernatant, and wash twice with 200 µL of **freshly prepared** 80% EtOH without disturbing the beads (e.g. keep the tubes on the magnet).
 112. Remove residual EtOH wash using a P10.
 113. Air-dry the beads until the shiny-to-matte transition happens, not longer than 5 minutes.